Assistant Professor of Statistics

 Weekly Google Trends index for keyword ‘dengue’ in Brazil, 2019 to 2024.

-We wish to assess the value of Google Trends for weekly dengue nowcasting in the 27 Brazilian states using dengue data from March to June 2024.
+We assessed the value of Google Trends for weekly dengue nowcasting in the 27 Brazilian states

 Results vary by state.
 In general, Google Trends and joint model for reported cases and delay distribution by InfoDengue are the best-performing approaches